 #10.
-Initiative: Exercise the same authority as the ABCA ADOPTED ORDINANCE NO. 2016-17 Category of Issues Addressed (check all that apply) X□ Organization X□ Administration □ Personnel □ Other Was this non-tax initiative a part of your original plan application $X\square$ or a plan amendment $\square$ ?
-Has the ordinance(s) needed to implement this initiative been enacted?
-X□ Yes □ No If yes, when was the ordinance enacted?
+Initiative: Exercise the same authority as the ABCA ORDINANCE NO. 2016-17 Was this non-tax initiative a part of your original plan application x□ or a plan amendment □?
+Has the ordinance(s) needed to implement this initiative been enacted? x□ Yes □ No If yes, when was the ordinance enacted?
 June 30, 2016 If no, please describe challenges faced in enacting the related ordinance(s) See below.
-SUCCESSES - In the space below, please provide a brief narrative highlighting success realized through the implementation of this initiative and any metrics used to track performance.
-The City has consulted with the ABCA concerning the implementation of the distance requirements.
+SUCCESSES - In the space below, please provide a brief narrative which h through the implementation of this initiative and any metrics used to track The City has consulted with the ABCA concerning the implementation of the distance requirements.
 The ABCA has indicated they will not honor any reduction in the distances and therefore deny licenses.
 The City and Home Rule Board may need some assistance from the Legislature to make the ABCA comply with a Home Rule Ordinance.
 2016 ORDINANCE NO. 2016-17 City Council adopted Ordinance No. 2016-17 on June 30, 2016.
 The Amended City Ordinance states Class A licensed WVABCA establishments shall not be located within 50' of any church, measured from front door to front door, along the street or streets.
-This would allow for more economic development opportunities for restaurants or Class A WVABCA establishments to locate in our historic downtown and increase the potential redevelopment of existing buildings.
-To date, no WVABCA applications have been received for City review to be forwarded to WVABCA for review and comment.
-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
-N/A
+This would allow for more economic development opportunities for resta establishments to locate in our historic downtown and increase the period of the peri LESSONS LEARNED - In the space below, please provide a brief narrative had during implementation of this revenue initiative that would benefit other now.

 HOME RULE AMENDED PLAN AMENDMENT #1.
-ORDINANCE NO. 2016-21 Initiative: Regulate when restaurants may serve alcohol to become a Sunday Brunch Destination Category of Issues Addressed (check all that apply) X□ Organization X□ Administration □ Personnel Was this non-tax initiative a part of your original plan application on □ or a plan amendment X □?
-Has the ordinance(s) needed to implement this initiative been enacted?
-X□ Yes □ No If yes, when was the ordinance enacted?
-July 29, 2016 If no, please describe challenges faced in enacting the related ordinance(s) N/A SUCCESSES - In the space below, please provide a brief narrative highlighting success realized through the implementation of this initiative and any metrics used to track performance.
+ORDINANCE NO. 2016-21 Was this non-tax initiative a part of your original plan application □ or a plan amendment x□?
+Has the ordinance(s) needed to implement this initiative been enacted? x□ Yes □ No If yes, when was the ordinance enacted?
+July 29, 2016 If no, please describe challenges faced in enacting the related ordinance(s).
+N/A -11.1.1.1.1.1 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 City Council submitted an Amended Plan to Home Rule Board on July 1, 2016.
 Home Rule Board approved Amended Plan on July 11, 2016.
 Council adopted Ordinance No. 2016-21 on July 28, 2016.
 The Ordinance permitted any private club licensee or private wine bed and breakfast or restaurant to serve beer, wine and alcoholic liquors after the hour of 10:00 a.m. on Sundays.
 This initiative has increased business activity and tourism opportunities in our community.
-LESSONS LEARNED - In the space below, please provide a br during implementation of this revenue initiative that would be 0 0 0
+LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+N/A